kguay/kevinguay.com/website/content/posts/new-website-and-blog.md

-description = "How I wrote my new website" layout = "blog" tags = ["Website"] title = "New Website and Blog"
+description = "How I wrote my new website" layout = "blog" tags = ["Website"] title = "New website and blog"

 +++
 ## It started with a book